neverRare/butter/CONTRIBUTING.md

 [Cargo]: https://github.com/rust-lang/cargo
 [DavidAnson/markdownlint]: https://github.com/DavidAnson/markdownlint

-Don't sweat this much though, sometimes the owner himself forget these 😅, you may instead allow me to modify your code before merging it so it comply with the conventions 🧐✏.
+You may instead allow me to modify your code before merging it so it comply with the conventions.

+-->

 ---